 Bit Definition 00 All Multicast.
 When set, enables the DEQNA to recognize any multicast address.
+This is bit 07 of the Address Descriptor Bits L - Low Byte Only Termination.
 01 Promiscuous.
 When set, enables the DEQNA to recognize any destination address.
 03:02 LED Value.
 These two bits cause the three LEDs on the DEQNA to turn off in the following sequence (all the LEDs are turned on at power-up and when boot/diagnostic code is loaded from the BD ROM).
 No effect.
-O1 Turns off the first LED, indicating the DEQNA self-test is running in the host.
+Turns off the first LED, indicating the DEQNA self-test is running in the host.
 Turns off the second LED, indicating all internal loopbacks appear to function correctly.
 Turns off the third LED, indicating external loopback appears to function correctly.
 06:04 Sanity Timer Time-Out Value.
 Determines the time-out period of the sanity timer by increasing its value.
 The value is increased in factors of four, as follows.
 000 = 1/4 second 001 = 1 second 010 = 4 seconds 011 = 16 seconds 100 = 1 minute 101 = 4 minutes 110 = 16 minutes 111 = 64 minutes